josepcrespo/the-agile-monkeys-api-test/README.md

 **Useful commands**

 The code between your host and the Docker containers does not syncronize at this moment.
 If you need to change the code base and want to see the changes on the Docker container, you need to re-build the containers first.
-Execute the following command on the root directory of the project:
+Run the following command on the root directory of the project:

 ```bash
 $ docker-copose up --build
 ```

-If you want to stop the containers running the project, execute this command on the root directory of the project:
+If you want to stop the containers running the project, run this command on the root directory of the project:

 ```bash
 $ docker-compose down